zzg890/vch-docs/docs/2d-visualization/page/page-parameter-passing.md

 });
 ```

-5. Click the Preview button .
+5.Click the Preview button .
 On the preview page, click the button "Motor 1" to open a popup page with the text "Motor 1"; click the button "Motor 2" to open a popup page with the text "Motor 2".

     ![page-parameter-passing](../../assets/images/page-parameter-passing.gif)